AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 ## Create a connection {#createaconnection}

 1. In Learning Manager home page, hover mouse over the Salesforce card/thumbnail.
 A menu appears.
-Click **Connect** item in the menu.
+Click **[!UICONTROL Connect]** item in the menu.

    ![](assets/mouserover-salesforce.png)

 1. A dialog appears prompting you to enter the org-url.
-Click **Connect** after providing the URL.
+Click **[!UICONTROL Connect]** after providing the URL.
 1. Upon successful connection, the overwiew page appears.

 ## Map attributes {#mapattributes}